jinjirosan/BabyCarriageMonitor/README.md

 The BabyCarriageMonitor currently has a 3G USB dongle attached.
 An OpenVPN tunnel is automagically started to my network at home essentially making the device a part of my home LAN.
 Easier remote management.

-Currently working on a smaller, more dedicated ahrdware/code voor the next generation version 3.
-Based on the PyCom platform.
+Currently working on a smaller, more dedicated hardware/code voor the next generation version 3 based on the PyCom platform.
 PyCom SiPy (bluetooth, WiFi, Sigfox networks), the PyTrack for motion/GPS sensors and the trusty db18b20 temp sensor.
-By using the Sigfox network , the ranger is increased to most of Europe without the cost of 3G data.
+By using the Sigfox network , the range is increased to most of Europe but without the cost of 3G data.
 The platform itself is inherently more low-power.